hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 #### 8.5.2.4.
 Message Listener

-The Message Listener is used by the Hazelcast `ReliableTopic`.
+The Message Listener is used by the Hazelcast `Topic` and `ReliableTopic`.

 You can listen to message events.
 To listen to these events, you need to implement the `MessageListener` function to which a `Message` object is passed.